le-incroyable1-dev/EEG-Analysis/README.md

-## EEG dataset to classify alcoholic & non-alcoholic persons
+## Classification of Alcoholics & Non-Alcoholics via EEG signals

 This project aims to recognize the person as either alcoholic or non-alcoholic based on their EEG sample data